deemaagog/score-storm/docs/docs/react-native/react-native-skia.md

 :::info

 This is not production ready code, there is a room for improvement.
 Also, this is not a complete implementation, it's just a starting point.
-You may need to implement editor part of the renderer, handle events, etc.
+You may need to implement editor part of the renderer, multi-page support, handle events, etc.

 :::